Military service is in Capt. Kamaljit Singh Kalsi's blood.

-But the US Army recruit's plans to go on active duty in July are now on hold.
-An Army policy from the 1980s would mean he would have to shave his beard and remove the turban he wears for religious reasons.
+But his plans to go on active duty in July are now on hold.
+An Army policy from the 1980s that regulates the wearing of religious items would mean he would need to shave his beard and remove the turban he wears in accordance with his religious precepts.

-Kalsi and another Sikh man with the same concerns are at the center of a campaign by the Sikh Coalition that is trying to convince the Army to let them serve without sacrificing their articles of faith.
+Kalsi and another Sikh man with the same concerns, Second Lt.
+Tejdeep Singh Rattan, are the centerpieces of an advocacy campaign launched by the Sikh Coalition as it tries to persuade the Army to let them serve without sacrificing their articles of faith.